Variety in Your Running Training

 So to summarise, in my regular training weeks I will try to have one of the following quality sessions: threshold, interval, repetition and long run.
 If I am training for more of an endurance event my training regime would be slightly different from training for a 5-10km road race.
 However, the four key sessions would still regularly be used for each week.

-Keeping your body guessing and delivering new challenges will ensure you continue to improve in your running journey.
+A good running training schedule should keep your body guessing and deliver new challenges.
+This will ensure you continue to improve in your running journey.
 Not only will you avoid becoming bored but you just might surprise yourself at your next race event.